-Consultancy: from a 20-minute visit to the 'outreach clinic' to a 2-day development workshop to an 18-page proposal
+Case study: from a 20-minute visit to an 'outreach clinic' to a 2-day development workshop to an 18-page proposal

 - Directors: Benjamin Langeland and Stian Servoss